onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Release a separate video not on YT with all of the bleeped out naughty words and mock YT and how we think about censorship

 “What should I do with my life” as a service
+The four Purusharthas (aims of human life in Hindu philosophy) are Dharma (duty/righteousness), Artha (prosperity/wealth), Kama (desire/pleasure), and Moksha (liberation).
+They provide a framework for a balanced, ethical, and purposeful life, addressing moral, material, emotional, and spiritual needs.
+The Four Purusharthas (Synonyms & Meaning):
+- Dharma (Duty/Righteousness/Ethics): Acting in accordance with moral principles, duty, and cosmic order.
+It is the foundation for a proper life and the "inner compass".
+- Artha (Prosperity/Wealth/Success): The acquisition of wealth, material resources, and economic security necessary to lead a comfortable life and support one's dharma.
+- Kama (Desire/Pleasure/Joy): The pursuit of pleasure, sensual gratification, love, and enjoyment of life's beauty, provided it is aligned with dharma.
+- Moksha (Liberation/Freedom/Self-realization): The ultimate goal of spiritual liberation from the cycle of birth and death, signifying total freedom and self-realization.
+Usage Examples in Life:
+- Dharma: Choosing to act with integrity at work, parenting children, or fulfilling social responsibilities, as noted in the Bhagavad Gita.
+- Artha: Earning money honestly to sustain one's family and community.
+- Kama: Enjoying a healthy relationship, enjoying art, or finding joy in passions.
+- Moksha: Practicing meditation, spiritual study, or cultivating detachment from earthly possessions to achieve self-realization.
+The Purusharthas are best pursued together for a balanced life: Dharma ensures that Artha and Kama do not turn destructive, while all three eventually prepare an individual for Moksha.

 > "I can do nothing for you but work on myself...you can do nothing for me but work on yourself!" - [Ram Dass, Be Here Now](https://www.goodreads.com/quotes/862838-i-can-do-nothing-for-you-but-work-on-myself-you)